CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

         - for each dataloader, feed batch of frames into model for predictions
         - for each proposal frame set in the batch, append (pred, start, end) to list of preds

-        - bug with loading second video's batches :o:
+        - all predictions are 0 :o:
-        - all predictions are 0
+        - make sure last epoch checkpoint is loaded correctly :o:

     - post-processing script to piece together all proposals back into the full untrimmed video and align action preds with timestamps :o: